jorgekast18/TestChallengeReactNodeJs/backend/README.md

 ### `npm install`

-After intall al dependencies, you can run:
+After intall all dependencies, you can run:

 ### `npm start`